BlankTuber/EasterEggHunt2025/README.md

 Working together, the five champions analyzed how their individual pieces intersected and complemented each other.
 They discovered that when properly aligned, they formed a unified master code.

-*[Final Convergence Challenge: Combine Codes - All five champions working together to merge their individual code segments into a unified solution]*
+_[Final Convergence Challenge: Combine Codes - All five champions working together to merge their individual code segments into a unified solution]_

 ## Epilogue: The Hidden Reward

-With the combined codes entered, the pedestal at the center of the chamber transformed, revealing the fully restored Egg of Creation—yet it was merely a projection, a map to the true egg.
+With the combined codes entered, the pedestal at the center of the chamber transformed, revealing the fully restored Egg of Creation, yet it was merely a projection, a map to the true egg.

 "Champions of Neerbye," the First Elder's voice resonated throughout the chamber, "you have proven yourselves worthy guardians of our realm.
 But one final test remains.
 The true Egg of Creation exists in your own world, hidden where only those who have completed this journey would think to look."